ProjectZeroDays/setup-windows-automatically/README.md

 ### Install Wireshark on Windows & Kali Linux WSL

-The script installs Wireshark on both Windows and Kali Linux.
+The script installs Wireshark on both Windows and Kali Linux WSL.

 ```powershell
 # On Windows